 Air or Dry Excavation is the process of using compressed air to disturb the earth’s soil which is then vacuumed up into a debris tank.
-Air excavation can be slower than hydro excavation, but it does allow the debris to be used back into the whole.
+Air excavation can be slower than hydro excavation, but it does allow the debris to be used back into the hole.

 Explore the benefits of our Air Vacuum Trucks for cleaner and safer excavation

 Completely eliminate the time and costs associated with mud hauling and disposal.
-Think how much more time will be spent on the job doing billable work rather than traveling back and forth to a dump site to get rid of all that mud created by a hydro excavator.
-You'll also appreciate the fuel savings.
+Think of how much more time will be spent on the job doing billable work rather than traveling back and forth to a dump site to get rid of all that mud created by a hydro excavator.
+You’ll also appreciate the fuel savings.

 Sub Surface Utility Location Services (Potholing)